 Forbidden to foreigners until 1992 Mustang remains a controlled region where very few people visit, for the deliberate policy of cultural and environmental preservation.
-Our destination is the peculiarly walled city of Lo Manthang the seat of the minor King.
-The King’s Palace is surrounded by amazing gompas and private houses all enshrined within the city’s boundary walls.
-Unmolested Mustang is frozen in time, and it remains one of the ultimate journeys ever likely to be made in one’s lifetime.
+Our destination is the peculiarly walled city of Lo Manthang, the seat of the minor King.
+The King’s Palace has amazing gompas and private houses, all within the city’s boundary walls.
+Mustang is frozen in time, and it remains to be the ultimate journey ever.
 The trek allows us to visit all the major villages on the route.

 After landing at the Tribhuwan International Airport, you will be greeted by our representative staff who will drop you off at the hotel.
 You will check-in at the hotel, freshen up and take a rest.
 Overnight in Kathmandu.

 You will explore Durbar Square, Pashupatinath temple, Swayambhunath stupa and Bouddhanath stupa which are all world heritage sites.
 Durbar Square reveals the life of the royals in ancient times.
 Pashupatinath temple is one of the most significant places of pilgrimage for all Hindus.
 Swayambhunath, also known as the Monkey Temple and Baudhanath Stupa is one of the largest stupas in the world.
 At noon, you are introduced to our fellow participants and discuss our trip to our office.
 Overnight in Kathmandu.